jpillora/chisel/README.md

     the credentials inside the server's --authfile. defaults to the AUTH environment variable.

+    --ca-file, An optional root certificate bundle used to verify the chisel server.
+Only valid when connecting to the server with "https" or "wss".

     --keepalive, An optional keepalive interval.
 Since the underlying transport is HTTP, in many instances we'll be traversing through proxies, often these proxies will close idle connections.
 You must